Sensibility

 Catholicism has none of the critical flaws of these other belief systems.

+The Church acknowledges essence, purpose, and moral values.
 There is objectively more evidence for Christianity than any other religion on earth.
-Christianity is the only religion which began due to (1) a well-attested historical event (2) believed by many independent people (3) within living memory.
+Christianity is the only religion which began due to (1) a miraculous event (2) attested to by many independent sources (3) who did so within living memory of it happening.
 In 1 Corinthians, St. Paul challenges those who have doubts to simply come to Jerusalem and ask people what happened.
 Compare that to the private, unverifiable revelations of leaders like Mohammad, Buddha, or Joseph Smith.
-Furthermore, the intense persecution of Christians in the first centuries proves that their belief was not for the sake of worldly gain.
-And further still, there is something miraculous about the Roman martyrs overcoming the greatest pagan empire on earth without lifting a sword.
+Furthermore, the intense persecution of Christians in the first centuries proves that their belief was not for an ulterior motive like worldly gain.
+And further still, who would say that the Roman martyrs overcoming the greatest pagan empire on earth without lifting a sword is anything short of miraculous?

 What makes Catholicism special?
 It acknowledges and solves the problem of human unreliability and foolishness.
 It is the one path to God which doesn’t rely on emotion nor opinion nor intellect, but obedience.
 Catholicism is the only path to self-abandonment which does not rely on self to get there.